SanthoshNC/fast-orb/README.md

 # fast-orb

-Wallarm FAST orb for CircleCI
+Wallarm FAST Orb for CircleCI.

 Wallarm's Framework for Automated Security Testing (FAST) is a purpose-built tool that allows you to reveal vulnerabilities in web applications by generating and executing security tests in an automatic way.